RYANDONNELLY40329285/trainticketing/README.md

 # Railway Ticketing System

-##This project is a microservice-based railway ticketing system designed to simulate a real-world transport flow:
+This project is a microservice-based railway ticketing system designed to simulate a real-world transport flow:

-    Users purchase tickets via a frontend UI
+    Users purchase tickets via a frontend UI,
-    Tickets are validated at station gates
+    Tickets are validated at station gates,
-    Internal services communicate securely behind an API gateway Only the gateway and frontend are publicly accessible
+    Internal services communicate securely behind an API gateway, Only the gateway and frontend are publicly accessible.,

 ## Backend Services (Private / Internal)